alexeygrigorev/mlwiki.org/index.php/Permutation_Matrices.md

 ---
-title: "Permutation Matrices"
 layout: default
 permalink: /index.php/Permutation_Matrices
+tags:
+- linear-algebra
+title: Permutation Matrices
 ---

-# Permutation Matrices

 ## Permutation Matrix
 A [Matrix](Matrix) that exchanges 2 or more rows is called a ''permutation matrix''
 - a permutation matrix $P$ is a matrix that is obtained by permuting rows/columns of identity matrix $I$